dvpc/rgb-autoenc/README.md

 and is not optimized, no unit tests and some clutter.

-The file lookpy_rgb.tcl is derived of https://www2.informatik.uni-hamburg.de/~weber/code/lookpy.tcl and slightly extended to display .pnm files too. whilst the included demon class is copied from here: http://www.jejik.com/articles/2007/02/a_simple_unix_linux_daemon_in_python.
+The file lookpy_rgb.tcl is derived of https://www2.informatik.uni-hamburg.de/~weber/code/lookpy.tcl and slightly extended to display .pnm files too.
+Whilst the included demon class is copied from here: http://www.jejik.com/articles/2007/02/a_simple_unix_linux_daemon_in_python.

 # Requrirements